Hotels near Kennedy Complex

 Which hotels near Kennedy Complex have laundry facilities?

-Which hotels near Kennedy Complex have a pool?
+Which hotels near Kennedy Complex have an outdoor pool?

 Which hotels near Kennedy Complex have suites or extra space?